Frequently Asked Questions

 Out-of-pocket expenses include competition fees, summer camp, and dance wear for camp and competition.
 Uniforms are provided by the San Antonio Independent School District.
 LAA usually donates ropes to girls who want to try out.

 Yes.
-The Lasso Alumni Association has awarded $24,700 in college scholarships to graduating Lasso seniors.
-Each year the LAA awards two named scholarships that preserve the history of the organization and additional scholarships as funds permit.
+The Lasso Alumni Association has awarded $68,700 in college scholarships to graduating Lasso seniors.
+Each year the LAA awards three named scholarships that preserve the history of the organization and additional scholarships as funds permit.

 CONSTANCE DOUGLAS REEVES SCHOLARSHIP